ParthAmin15/Business-Analytics-projects/Retail_sales_analysis/README.md

 Profitability Alert: Bookcases, Tables, and Supplies were identified as "Loss Products," requiring immediate attention to pricing or supply chain costs.

 KPI Dashboard: Developed a centralized view tracking Total Sales ($2.29M+), Total Profit, and Average Discount rates.

+NOTE:- Project is done online in google spreadsheets